 Craft your email

 Now, it's time for you to craft the email.
 Whether you're sending a transactional email or a gentle reminder, you need to think carefully about the information you include.
-Subject lines are often the first thing recipients will see, so they have to make a good impression.
+The email subject line is often the first thing recipients will see, so they have to make a good impression.

 Then, you need to consider how much information you want to include in the body.
 You need to have enough information to communicate the point of your email, but you don't want to overwhelm the reader with a wall of text.
 Don't forget the overall goal of your message.
 It's also best practice to include a call to action.
 If you don't have a CTA, the recipient might not move to the next step in the customer journey.